START WITH THE BASICS.

 2-1024X1024 - Basics Of Selling Art 3

-If you have professional photographs on a neutral or gradient background, I’ll accept those.
+If you have professional photographs on a neutral or gradient background, we will accept those.

-I want to keep the EC showroom as clean and cohesive as possible.
+We want to keep the EC showroom clean and cohesive.

 2 | NAME YOUR PHOTOS